 Why a “killer” workout in the time of COVID-19 might be misguided

 With memes on social media about the “quarantine fifteen” appearing alongside advertisements for fat-burning workouts you can do at home, you may be wondering if now is the time to adopt a strenuous exercise routine.
 Many of us are snacking more and moving less, and those memes—which perhaps seemed funny a couple of weeks ago—now seem both ominous and judgmental.
 (Did Facebook just see you walk to the fridge?
 Maybe…) But while high impact, heart-pounding workouts might seem like a good idea under current circumstances, it’s important to take a closer look at how our bodies respond to different types of exercise.
-Particularly during a highly stressful period like the one we’re all going through now, restorative movement has a major advantage over “killer” workouts.
+Particularly during a highly stressful and anxiety provoking period like the one we’re all going through now, restorative movement has a major advantage over “killer” workouts.
 This advantage has to do with something you can’t see and rarely (if ever) think about: your autonomic nervous system.

 The autonomic nervous system (ANS) is responsible for regulating the body’s unconscious actions.
 When we are under acute stress, our adrenal glands are overstimulated, triggering a “fight or flight” response from the ANS.
 This state of hyperarousal is perfectly designed to help us fight an enemy or flee from danger—and certainly the viral enemy we’re confronting at this time has all of us in flight or fight mode to a greater or lesser degree.
 To what degree we are impacted by this unprecedented new stressor depends on things like our personal circumstances, the daily news cycle, and perhaps most of all on our ability to self-regulate and manage stress.
 This is actually good news (for a change!), as it means there is much we can do to mitigate the damaging effects of acute stress on our bodies.